Ischemic Optic Neuropathy

 What will happen to my vision?

 Unfortunately, with either type of ION, vision loss is usually permanent.
 For those with severe vision loss in both eyes, often some side vision is preserved.
 This side vision generally allows you enough sight to function at home independently.
-Special visual devices are available which can help you to continue many daily activities.
+Special visual devices are available that can help you continue many daily activities.